yearn/tokenized-strategy/SPECIFICATION.md

 It will report the amount of fees that need to be charged and the strategy will issue shares for that amount of fees.

 There are two potential fees.
 Performance fees and protocol fees.
-Performance fees are configurable by management of the strategy and payed based on the reported profit during each report with a min of 5% and a max of 50%.
+Performance fees are configurable by management of the strategy and payed based on the reported profit during each report with a max of 50%.

 Protocol fees are configured by Yearn governance through the Factory and are taken as a percent of the performanceFees charged.
 I.E. profit = 100, performance fees = 20% protocol fees = 10%.
 Then total fees charged = 100 * .2 = 20 of which 10% is sent to the protocol fee recipient (2) and 90% (18) is sent the strategy specific `performanceFeeRecipient`.